Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: LDP Spectroscopic Data

-We assess the precision of our LDP-derived redshifts ($z_{\rm LDP}$) by comparing them to the subset of 427 galaxies also observed with VLT/FORS2 ($z_{\rm SPEC}$) over a wide range of redshifts and with photometric redshifts ($z_{\rm PHOT}$) calculated in \cite{Pello09} from $BVIK$, $BVIJK$, and $VRIJK$ imaging of the cluster cores; these filter combinations were chosen based on the initial redshift estimate of the cluster.
+We assess the accuracy of our LDP-derived redshifts ($z_{\rm LDP}$) by comparing them to the subset of 427 galaxies also observed with VLT/FORS2 ($z_{\rm SPEC}$) over a wide range of redshifts and with photometric redshifts ($z_{\rm PHOT}$) calculated in \cite{Pello09} from $BVIK$, $BVIJK$, and $VRIJK$ imaging of the cluster cores; these filter combinations were chosen based on the initial redshift estimate of the cluster.
 We match galaxies within $1\arcsec$, and show the results of these comparisons in Figure~\ref{zvz}.
-We only consider galaxies with $z_{\rm LDP}<0.85$, which is just above our highest redshift cluster (Cl$1216.8-1201$ at $z=0.79$); considering the full range of redshifts that PRIMUS fits (out to $z=1.2$) affects neither the precision nor outlier rate significantly.
+We only consider galaxies with $z_{\rm LDP}<0.85$, which is just above our highest-redshift cluster (Cl$1216.8-1201$ at $z=0.79$); considering the full range of redshifts that PRIMUS fits (out to $z=1.2$) affects neither the accuracy nor the outlier rate significantly.